tuist/orchard/README.md

 ## Architecture

-Orchard uses Erlang/OTP supervision trees to manage simulators:
+Orchard uses Erlang/OTP supervision trees to manage simulators and devices:

 - Each booted simulator runs in its own `SimulatorServer` GenServer
 - The `SimulatorSupervisor` manages all simulator processes